Overwhelmed and looking for help?

 It may sound the same but a developmental paediatrician is a doctor that specialises in children's behaviour, learning, development, and mental health issues.
 In many cases.
 It will be a developmental paediatrician that is required for diagnosis or medication prescription relating to mental health issues or behavioural concerns.

 If you are concerned with your child's learning ability, a qualified educational consultant can assist with you the diagnoses and ongoing help your child may need for Dyslexia, Dyscalculia and Dysgraphia.
-We will go through what each of those means in a minute.
 They can also assist with a wide variety of learning difficulties and special needs.

 Once diagnosed with an educational disability or difficulty, such as dyslexia, a multisensory educator can assist in the tutoring of your child to teach them what they are missing in school the way they prefer to learn. often in a hands-on approach, this can be a great way for kids to understand concepts in their school curriculum that feel otherwise impossible to grasp.
 Even down to the writing of letters and structuring of words.